Family Law in New Hampshire

 Private employers can provide to domestic partners any benefits they wish — whether health insurance, family medical or bereavement leave, equal pension benefits, relocation expenses, or access to company facilities.

-Even when employers provide these benefits, though, sometimes federal laws require different tax or other treatment of the benefits for domestic partners as compared to spouses.
-For example, an employee must pay income tax on the value of his or her partner’s health insurance benefits, but a spouse does not.54 And for pensions, a domestic partner has the no right to sign off if their partner decides to name someone other than them as the beneficiary of a pension although a spouse would have that right.
-In addition, an employee can change his or her beneficiary designation without the domestic partner’s consent or knowledge.
+Even when employers provide these benefits, though, federal laws require different tax treatment of the benefits for domestic partners as compared to spouses.
+For example, an employee must pay income tax on the value of his or her partner’s health insurance benefits, but a spouse does not.55 And for pensions, a domestic partner does not have to approve if their partner decides to name someone else as the beneficiary of a pension although a spouse would have that right.

 Can a single gay individual adopt a child in New Hampshire?